bernie4375/HCL-Meal-Mgt.-ISF-and-IC-settings/README.md

 Note 1: YOU are responsible to periodically read the English pdf original for eventual changes made: Important ones might need to be carried into your version, too

-Note 2: Apologies that the word versions are often quite a patchwork of iunsertions and quick fixes (like putting an invisible white box over something and other little fun surprises... - the author is no pro at formatting, sorry)
+Note 2: Apologies that the word or ppt versions can be quite a patchwork of insertions and quick fixes (like putting an invisible white box over something to disappear, and other little fun surprises... - The main author just is no pro at formatting, and enjoys any quick DIY fix to get to the desired pdf)